renechengcheukyiu/final_project/README.md

 ```
 The answer: 30.778.
 There are around 31 people at the age of 12 years old have used marijuana.

-In Google Sheet, I used the same formula for each age group and sample size.
-However, I used entered the formula like the following:
+To find the number of people who used this drug for ALL age group,

 ```equation:
 =B2*(C2/100)
 ```

-After I have entered this formula, I dragged the same formula for the rest of the data set.
+I used the same formula for each age group and sample size.
+After I have entered this formula, I dragged the same formula for the rest of the column.
 This way, I was able to quickly find out the number of people who used this drug with the same formula.

 #### Interrogating the Data
 Questions I asked my data: